-Off-Campus Etiquette for Classes Held in High Schools
+Off-Campus Etiquette for Concurrent Enrollment Classes Held at High Schools

 We are guests at the high schools.
-Faculty who teach part of their loads in the high schools are in rooms that are used by full-time high school faculty members during the day.
+Faculty who teach part of their load in the high schools are in rooms that are used by full-time high school faculty members during the day.
 Please do not erase anything on the board that says "Save."
 Also, please be sure to leave the room in the same or better condition than you found it.
 That includes erasing the board, putting the chairs back in the same order in which you found them, and having your students pick up papers, cans, and trash from the desks and floor that was generated during your class period.